espruino/EspruinoDocs/puck/Puck.js Quick Start.md

-As a result, if you've been using Puck.js but don't intend to use the code you've uploaded it's recommended that you either unplug the battery, or connect to the Puck and type `reset()`, to ensure that no code is running in the background that might flatten the battery.
+As a result, if you've been using Puck.js but don't intend to use the code you've uploaded it's recommended that you either unplug the battery, or connect to the Puck.js and type `reset()`, to ensure that no code is running in the background that might flatten the battery.